On a functional contraction method: Applications

-Due to the reflection principle the latter term tends to zero exponentially fast.
-The assertion follows from the Borel-Cantelli Lemma. \end{proof} In view of Corollary \ref{Cor1} it suffices to prove that $S^n$ and $W^n$ are close with respect to $\zeta_{2 + \varepsilon}$.
-The proof of this runs along the same lines as the one for Proposition \ref{cont}, resp.
-Corollary \ref{cont2}, in fact it is much shorter due to the simple form of the recurrence: \begin{prop} For any $\delta < \varepsilon/2$ we have $\zeta_{2+\varepsilon}(S^n, W^n) = O(n^{-\delta})$ as $n \rightarrow \infty$. \end{prop} \begin{proof} We have
+In view of Corollary~\ref{Cor1}, it suffices to prove that $S^n$ and $W^n$ are close with respect to $\zeta_{2 + \varepsilon}$.
+The proof of this runs along the same lines as the one for Proposition~\ref{cont}, respectively, Corollary~\ref{cont2}; in fact, it is much shorter due to the simple form of the recurrence: